elvisyjlin/flex-gallery/README.md

 ## Supported Browser

 Most popular browsers would support Flex Gallery, such as Chrome, Firefox, Safari, Edge, Opera, and so on.
-However, IE 10 or below does not support the flexible box layout and naturalWidth&naturalHeight image properties.
+However, IE 10 or below does not support the flexible box layout, vmin property, and naturalWidth&naturalHeight image properties.

 ## TODO